davewalk/Voter-ID-API/readme.md

 ### api.voterid2012.org/states?require={id | photo | strict}

 Returns the state's that require the parameter passed.
-See above for definitions (coming soon).

 JSONP is supported: